-The former New England Patriots quarterback reached a record nine Super Bowls and won six.
+The former New England Patriots and current Tampa Bay Buccaneers quarterback has reached a record ten Super Bowls and won seven.
 He claimed the Super Bowl MVP four times and had a 50% success rate in the AFC Championship game in 18 seasons as a starter.

 He is the stuff of legends and will go down as a once in a lifetime player.
 We look at each of his Super Bowl appearances.

 Super Bowl XXXVI: Tom Brady wins his maiden Super Bowl

 New England Patriots finished rock bottom of the AFC East in 2000.
 Their season started horrendously when Drew Bledsoe sustained an injury.
 In retrospect, fans can view this as one of the all-time iconic moments in Patriots’ history as a future Hall of Famer, Tom Brady got his chance in the spotlight.

 New England started slowly and only got onto the board in the second quarter.
 This came in the form of a pick-six.
 Later, Tom Brady got into the act and hurled a touchdown pass to help New England head into halftime, 11 points to the good.